Why your tech capability should be on a job spec

 Having grown up during the 2008 recession, Gen Z are also naturally more pragmatic than their millennial predecessors, particularly appreciating the value and efficiencies that technology brings to the workplace.
 The influence of these more risk-averse times and familiarity with the rise of new technologies, has also made Gen Z much more conscious of the need to learn new skills to stay relevant and compete.

 Gen Z have grown up with the world’s largest ever on-demand how-to video library – YouTube.
 With that bank of learning just a few clicks away in their personal lives, this new section of the labour force wants equally innovative solutions to appease that thirst for knowledge and development.
-Organisations are responding.
+Organizations are responding.
 The NHS, for example, has begun to train their doctors and nurses with the help of virtual realities.
 Instead of learning their trade in real-life operations and emergencies, VR technology enables them to acquire and train their skills safely.
-While not applicable to every business, it does highlight the need for organisations to better embrace new technologies and change workforce practices, when looking to attract and engage younger generations.
+While not applicable to every business, it does highlight the need for organizations to better embrace new technologies and change workforce practices, when looking to attract and engage younger generations.

-SME leaders must ensure that they have the technology and organisational flexibility that this new Gen Z workforce craves – and it’s not just about having an iPad on every desk.
-They want to be able to work from anywhere with agility and access to instant information, while being given the freedom to think creatively, learn and have a real impact on the organisation.
-Having the right business technology in place sits at the heart of delivering on this and organisations need to take heed of those demands if they are to attract and retain Gen Z talent.
+SME leaders must ensure that they have the technology and organizational flexibility that this new Gen Z workforce craves – and it’s not just about having an iPad on every desk.
+They want to be able to work from anywhere with agility and access to instant information, while being given the freedom to think creatively, learn and have a real impact on the organization.
+Having the right business technology in place sits at the heart of delivering on this and organizations need to take heed of those demands if they are to attract and retain Gen Z talent.
 In fact, that technology capability is so important, it should sit on top of every job spec.